Matifassano/savyy/README.md

 - shadcn-ui
 - Tailwind CSS

-## To Do:
+## To Do MVP:
-- Fix "show only compatible cards" button
-- Create custom email domain

-- Start with the scraping -> Change promotions object and change the category filter options
+- Start with the scraping
+- Check Banco Ciudad Benefits scraper

+- Show the promotions
 - Delete promotions example
 - Create the RAG Chatbot "Savy"

+## After MVP:
+- Add other banks promotions
+- Add other banks cards
 - Add the Zeny UI